sportai/sportai_site/_posts/2024-11-11-Fantasy-Basketball-NBA-Trae-Young-Positionless-Basketball-Victor-Wembanyama-Nikola-Jokic-James-Harden-Embiid-busts-sleepers-breakouts.md

 ![A picture of Victor Wembanyama dribbling like a point guard](https://media.bleacherreport.com/image/upload/w_800,h_533,c_fill/v1726598001/rmdxgzzivtj2to4oueic.jpg)
 <span style="font-size:0.5em;">A picture of Victor Wembanyama dribbling like a point guard.
 (Athlete: Victor Wembanyama Source: bleacherreport.com Photograph by Justin Ford/Getty Images, Date: November 8th, 2024)</span>

 <span style="font-size:2em;">T</span>he NBA has risen to become one of the most exciting professional sports leagues in the world.
-The league has constantly evolved the game by adding the three-point line, focusing on player personalities, and the **rise of positionless basketball**.
+The league has constantly evolved the game by adding the three-point line, focusing on player personalities, and the **rise of position-less basketball**.

-Specifically, positionless basketball has caused significant changes in how managers should evaluate players and their value.
+Specifically, position-less basketball has caused significant changes in how managers should evaluate players and their value.
 For example, players like Nikola Jokic can play any position on the floor —like point guard—and still be valuable.

-### The Rise and Reign of Positionless Basketball
+### The Rise and Reign of Position-less Basketball

 ![A picture of Nikola Jokic dribbling like a point guard](https://sportshub.cbsistatic.com/i/r/2024/10/25/270cb39e-3ffa-4f5a-abb1-55146d71b3b7/thumbnail/770x433/c2b9a870959edfe3e9aaf74b182a041c/nikola-jokic-nuggets-g.jpg)
 <span style="font-size:0.5em;">A picture of Nikola Jokic showcasing his dribbling skills.
 (Athlete: Nikola Jokic Source: cbssports.com Photograph by Getty Images, Date: October 25th, 2024)</span>

-Over the last decade, NBA teams have adopted positionless basketball.
+Over the last decade, NBA teams have adopted position-less basketball.
 This means that **traditional roles** —point guards directing ball movement, centers dominating the inside, and forwards filling many roles— **have changed**.

-In positionless basketball, players **embrace many roles** regardless of their position, allowing their **athleticism to have a larger impact** on their game.
+In position-less basketball, players **embrace many roles** regardless of their position, allowing their **athleticism to have a larger impact** on their game.
 This trend has popularized basketball and permits a more **dynamic and free** form of play.

 All players **must** be able to shoot, pass, dribble, and defend, regardless of size or position.
-Some examples of players who represent positionless basketball are *7-foot-three Victor Wembanyama*, **who can knock down 3’s and finish elegantly in the paint**, and *6-foot-eleven Nikola Jokic*, who possesses the **skills of an elite point guard in a center’s frame**.
+Some examples of players who represent position-less basketball are *7-foot-three Victor Wembanyama*, **who can knock down 3’s and finish elegantly in the paint**, and *6-foot-eleven Nikola Jokic*, who possesses the **skills of an elite point guard in a center’s frame**.

-Overall, positionless basketball is the **new era of the NBA** and teams have reflected that change in their strategies, allowing their players to fulfill multiple roles.
-Also, the ***rise of “unicorn” players like Wembanyama and Jokic*** embodies positionless basketball because they can have skills that seem impossible given their stature.
+Overall, position-less basketball is the **new era of the NBA** and teams have reflected that change in their strategies, allowing their players to fulfill multiple roles.
+Also, the ***rise of “unicorn” players like Wembanyama and Jokic*** embodies position-less basketball because they can have skills that seem impossible given their stature.

-### Mastering the Flow: The Art of Positionless Basketball
+### Mastering the Flow: The Art of Position-less Basketball

 ![A picture of Karl-Anthony Towns finishing at the basket](https://media.bleacherreport.com/image/upload/w_800,h_533,c_fill/v1726598001/rmdxgzzivtj2to4oueic.jpg)
 <span style="font-size:0.5em;">A picture of Karl-Anthony Towns finishing at the basket.
 (Athlete: Karl-Anthony Towns Source: dailyknicks.com Photograph by Scott Taetsch/GettyImages, Date: October 23rd, 2024)</span>

-Three factors help positionless basketball flourish: **player development, the three-pointer, and defensive flexibility**.
+Three factors help position-less basketball flourish: **player development, the three-pointer, and defensive flexibility**.

 Recently, players have been trained to be versatile from a **young age**.
 Big men *no longer rely on* the paint through post moves and rebounding.
 Today, they **learn ball-handling, shooting, and even playmaking**.
 On the other hand, guards and forwards develop rebounding and inside defensive skills.